cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Considerations:

-* The Print Merging optimization under ML8A target knows and properly handles the `format` instruction.
+* The Print Merging optimization under Mindustry Logic 8 language target knows and properly handles the `format` instruction.
 When replaced by a custom instruction, the Print Merger won't be aware of it and might produce incorrect code.
 It would be necessary to turn off Print Merging optimization, if the `format` instruction was introduced in this way.
 * The processor emulator doesn't recognize custom instructions and won't handle them.
 The output produced by running the above code using the processor emulator would therefore be incorrect.

 ## The `draw print` instruction

 Mindustry 8 Logic adds new variants of the `draw` instruction, `print` being one of them.
-Under the ML8A target, this instruction is mapped to the `drawPrint()` function.
+Under the Mindustry Logic 8 language target, this instruction is mapped to the `drawPrint()` function.
 Unfortunately, this instruction takes an additional keyword argument - alignment, which needs special treatment when defining a custom instruction.
 Each possible value of alignment needs to be handled separately.

 ```
-#set target = ML7A;
+#set target = 7;
 inline void drawPrintCenter(x, y)
     mlog("draw", "print", in x, in y, "center", 0, 0, 0);
 end;